base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 By the end of this tutorial, you should be able to:

-- Build hyperframes - connected [Farcaster] Frames that manage significant numbers of cross-linked frames in an organized fashion
+- Build HyperFrames - connected [Farcaster] Frames that manage significant numbers of cross-linked frames in an organized fashion
 - Add management of conditional states to the navigation system
 - Use frame state to pass information from one frame to another